Hawke's Bay company fined $38,500 for illegal odour discharge - NZ Herald

 A Hawke's Bay company has been fined $38,500 for five instances of discharging an "objectionable and offensive odour".

-Napier-based Hawke's Bay Protein pleaded guilty in Napier District Court on Friday for discharging a contaminant, mainly odour, from its premises in Awatoto on five different occasions, in breach of the Resource Management Act 1991.
+Napier-based Hawke's Bay Protein pleaded guilty in Napier District Court on Friday to discharging a contaminant, mainly odour, from its premises in Awatoto on five different occasions, in breach of the Resource Management Act.

 The company was fined $38,500 by Judge Melanie Dickey.